When I first read about oil cleansing years ago, I thought one thing:

 Simply put, oil cleansing is washing your face with oil.
 You can use a variety of oils, but one of those oils has to be castor oil.
 We’ll get into the other oils later.
 Oil cleansing is simply finding the best combination of oils for your skin type, then using those oils to remove dirt, bacteria, impurities and dead skin cells.

 Oil cleansing will also gently exfoliate your skin while leaving you with fresh, dewy, hydrated skin.
 That’s the beauty of oil cleansing.
-Consider this: when you wash your face with majority of cleansers – you’re stripping away your natural oils, which are not only protective of your skin, but also the best moisturizer for your individual skin.
+Consider this: when you wash your face with the majority of cleansers – you’re stripping away your natural oils, which are not only protective of your skin, but also the best moisturizer for your individual skin.

 When we strip away our natural oils, one of two things happens.
 If you’re prone to oily skin – your skin will overproduce oil.